krasserm/akka-persistence-kafka/README.md

 ### Kafka cluster

-To connect to an existing Kafka cluster, an application must set a value for the `kafka-journal.zookeeper.connect` key in its `application.conf`:
+To connect to an existing Kafka cluster, an application must set a value for the keys in its `application.conf`:

+    #Tips: define a global variable for the kafka cluster
-    kafka-journal.zookeeper.connect = "<host1>:<port1>,<host2>:<port2>,..."
+    kafka-cluster = "<host1>:<port1>,<host2>:<port2>,..."

+    kafka-journal.producer.bootstrap.servers = ${kafka-cluster}
+    kafka-journal.event.producer.bootstrap.servers = ${kafka-cluster}
+    kafka-journal.consumer.bootstrap.servers = ${kafka-cluster}

 If you want to run a Kafka cluster on a single node, you may find [this article](http://www.michael-noll.com/blog/2013/03/13/running-a-multi-broker-apache-kafka-cluster-on-a-single-node/) useful.

 ### Test server